yocontra/react-responsive/README.md

 `type` can be one of: `all`, `grid`, `aural`, `braille`, `handheld`, `print`, `projection`, `screen`, `tty`, `tv` or `embossed`.

+Be aware, that `values` property takes precedence over actual window values (even on client where window object exists).

 If you are using [redux](http://redux.js.org/) you can automatically pass `width` / `deviceWidth` values to your components with [react-responsive-redux](https://github.com/modosc/react-responsive-redux).